Learn / Tai Chi for Addiction Recovery

 • It can help reduce cravings, and connect you with community during addiction recovery.

 Tai Chi is an ancient martial art.
 Today, you can also use it as a complementary therapy in addiction treatment.
 Like any other form of gentle exercise, it can help you stay physically healthy during recovery.
 What’s more, a growing body of evidence shows that Tai Chi can improve your mental health.
-Many luxury rehabs offer Tai Chi to help clients reduce stress, practice mindfulness, and begin to heal the relationship between their minds and bodies.
+Many rehabs offer Tai Chi to help clients reduce stress, practice mindfulness, and begin to heal the relationship between their minds and bodies.

 What is Tai Chi?